Teeth Whitening: Benefits & Risks

 Risks of Teeth Whitening

-While there are concerns of the bleaching agent negatively affecting the enamel of the tooth structure, there isn’t enough evidence to support that claim.
+While there are concerns about the bleaching agent negatively affecting the enamel of the tooth structure, there isn’t enough evidence to support that claim.

 How Often Should I Get Teeth Whitening?